-Retail value is the price that a dealer wants for a vehicle that is for sale on the car lot.
-The retail value is higher than the trade-in value because the price includes any repairs or modifications made to the vehicle, as well as a sufficient profit for the dealer.
-Depending on the final condition of the vehicle, the car dealer may add or subtract to the base retail value before placing it for sale.
+Retail value also refers to the price a dealer places on a vehicle it is selling.
+Depending on the final condition of a vehicle, the car dealer may add or subtract to the base retail value before placing it for sale.
 The dealer usually indicates the final retail value by writing it on the front windshield of the car.

 Find the Values

 Repeat the process with the retail values.
 Use the numbers as a reference when you negotiate the purchase price for your next vehicle.
 Your goal is to pay an amount that is closer to the average trade-in value than the average retail value.
 The car salesperson you speak with at the dealership will try to get you to pay full retail to make a higher commission.

 Negotiate the Purchase Price